kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 ### Backup the application data

-Take a backup of the MySQL data using the backup ActionSet from above blueprint.
+Snapshot the MySQL database using the backup ActionSet from above blueprint.
 Create an ActionSet in the `kanister` namespace.
 An easy way to do this is by using `kanctl`.

 ```bash
 # Create Actionset